yuanfeng2/yuanfeng2.github.io/_posts/2020-11-04-Dashboard-PHD-Outcome.md

 ## Dash Code

 Overall, the code style in Dash is similar to other plotting packages.
 There are plenty of tutorials on plotly official website for Python implementation of Dash.
-Following is a part of my full code, that calls the part of figure and place them onto the Dashboard.
+Following is a part of my full code, that calls the part of figure and place them onto the the dashboard.

 ```bash
 app.layout = html.Div([